M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/Custom-Dashboards/index.md

 }
 {% endhighlight %}

+The text returned by the `GetDashboardContent` method should be the same as the [VAF 2.0](#vaf-20) dashboard generator function.
+{:.note}

 ### Using commands within dashboards

+Commands can also be used outside of dashboards.
+Please see the [dedicated page on commands](../Commands) for more information.
+{:.note}

 Version 2.1 of the Vault Application Framework provides an easy way to create commands within dashboards that, when clicked, execute custom server-side code.
 This could include, for example, executing a vault extension method or creating objects in the vault.
 Creating a dashboard button and reacting to it being clicked involves three steps:

 * Declare the `CustomDomainCommand` containing a unique ID for the command and the method to run when the command is executed.
+Commands used in dashboards should not declare any `Locations`.
 * Override `GetCommands` and ensure that this command is returned in the collection.
 * Override `GetDashboardContents` and add the command to the dashboard somewhere so that it can be clicked.